Farmers use Science

 How much land?

-Less than 10% of the earth has ideal growing conditions and this will never get any bigger.
+Roughly 10% of the earth has ideal growing conditions and this will never get any bigger.
 It may actually get smaller as our cities expand and our population increases.

 We use our land for so many different things and the amount devoted to farming has hardly changed during the past 50 years.
 Scientists are worried about how we will feed the world’s growing population.